z4r/z4r.github.com/_posts/2011-03-20-bored-about-blog.markdown

 ---

 Probably like many people I've *"better to have it"* syndrome.
-So we start and infinite search oh the **Ultimate Tool**.
+So we start an infinite search oh the **Ultimate Tool**.
-Perhaps by chance, perhaps the fate I finally found **it**.
+Perhaps by chance, perhaps by fate, I finally found it.
-I do not need comments and I do not need to complicate simple notes taken first of all for me.
+I do not need to complicate simple notes, which I just take for myself.

 #Jekyll on GitHub

-Really nothing simpler than this winning combination.
+Really nothing is simpler than this winning combination.

 ##Evil side of blogging